 The en-suite bathroom is moderate in size, preceded by a washing machine and dryer hidden tucked into a closet.
 Though it’s quite plain, there’s enough space here to match with the quality of the bedroom.

 While there is no on-site restaurant, a buffet breakfast is still served for a little extra in a dedicated breakfast room.
-It’s an uninspired, after-thought of a spread though so guests are better off looking elsewhere for their morning feed, although it’s worth grabbing a free coffee from the lobby and taking some time to unwind in the large leafy courtyard opening up from the lobby.
+It’s an uninspired, after-thought of a spread though so guests are better off looking elsewhere for their morning feed, although it’s worth grabbing a free coffee near reception and taking some time to unwind in the large leafy courtyard opening up from the lobby.

 Rounding out the on-site features is a large, attractive pool with a whirlpool tub, sauna and steam baths.
 It’s a exceptional and comprehensive facility compared to similarly priced hotels in Central Europe, as is the sprawling and well-kept fitness centre which overlooks the courtyard.
 With long-term guests the obvious target market here, dedicating a considerable space to these facilities is a wise choice.